Opticworks/opticworks.github.io/docs/vistools.md

     end)
 )
 ```

-You may have noticed that 3 functions have the `parent` argument.
-This is because you can set the parent of your chosen UI element to anything that you want, although **it is highly recommended** to set the parents to either `dtLeftScrollframe` or `dtRightScrollframe`.

 ::: info
 You should append these functions **at the end of the script** and not call them too early.
 Also, the order at which you call each function will also be mirrored on the UI itself.